seedubjay/seedubjay.github.io/you-are-being-watched.md

 > We asked: does the displayed match percentage cause [...] people to actually like each other?
 As far as we can measure, yes, it does.
 When we tell people they are a good match, they act as if they are.
 Even when they should be wrong for each other.

-The ethics of manipulating users' emotions in these experiments were widely criticised back in 2014.
+The ethics of experimenting on these users' emotions was widely criticised back in 2014.
 However, seven years on, very little has changed -- you're probably still being experimented on every single day.

 The only difference now is that companies have learnt not to publicly broadcast their more dubious experiments quite so much.